resumex/Palimpsest/README.md

 This will:

 - Slice the file into 32KB chunks (the event log entry size limit).
 - Store the chunks as structured entries in a dedicated custom log.
-The actual raw data is stored in the `lpRawData` field.
+The actual raw data is stored in the `lpRawData` buffer.
 - Export the resulting `.evtx` file to the current directory and clean up any newly created event sources from Windows.

 ### Extracting a File from Windows Event Logs